 |Container material?||Treated plywood||Metal||Metal|

 Obviously at the bottom of the list in terms of container quality is U-Box, which only offers small, plywood containers.
-Compare that to multiple sizes of metal containers you can get from either PODS or U-Pack—there’s really no competition there.
+Compare that to multiple sizes of steel frame containers you can get from either PODS or U-Pack, and there’s really no competition.

 Our pick for the best container moving company out there is U-Pack, but that doesn’t necessarily mean it’s the right choice for you.
-These are all solid, trustworthy companies and during your move planning process, it’s a good idea to get a quote from all three of them, plus other options, to fully understand the wide range of services and prices available for your moving needs.
+These are all solid, trustworthy companies.
+During your move planning process, it’s a good idea to get a free quote from all three of them and compare their moving services and customer reviews to fully understand what they have to offer.